hamza110394/hamza110394/README.md

 ✔️Immowelt.de API RDBMS (MySQL);

 ❇️Operating Systems:

 ✔️Windows,

-- 📫During all my 8 years in the web-development field I meet such experience:
+During all my 8 years in the development and designing field I meet such experience:

 ⚡️Designing and developing responsive design websites;
-⚡️Building user interfaces for websites and/or web applications;
+⚡️Wireframing: Sketch, Prototyping: inVision, Adobe XD, ⚡️Building user interfaces for websites and/or web applications;
 ⚡️Convert comprehensive layout and wireframes into working HTML pages;
 ⚡️CSS changes and their ramifications to ensure consistent style across platforms and browsers;